inertia666/ReaperFaderportNative/README.md

 - Pin the master bus to the surface
 - Enable bypass, macro, link, VI, Audio buttons to assign to custom actions
 - Pan/Param wheel
+- Shift + Save, Redo, Undo

 ## _What is not yet implemented?_
 - Sends
 - VCA leader view
+- Zoom, Scroll, Section, Marker buttons.
+I haven't decided if I want to use them or how I want to use them
+- Limited support for Nagivation Wheel.
+At the moment, it only works to control the Master buss volume
+- RTZ << >> buttons.
+They go to the start/end of the project but are not useful right now.

 ## _What will never be implemented?_